Kelcode-Dev/kelcode-ai-labs/data-science-track/05-debugging-tensorrt-fp16engine/README.md

 Recap:

->In the lab04/quantisation we leveraged tensorrt to quantised the lora trainined mode which contains an interim step for the production of an onnx model.onnx which is then used to generate the model_fp16.engine model
+>In the lab04/quantisation we leveraged tensorrt to quantised the LoRA trainined mode which contains an interim step for the production of an onnx model.onnx which is then used to generate the model_fp16.engine model

 The first thing for to do is understand where the problem lies:

-1. lora -> onnx model conversion
+1. LoRA -> onnx model conversion
 2. onxx model -> tensorrt quantisation

 Running `inspect_onnx.py` shows the following things: